All Products

 }

-kmsEndpoint indicates the endpoint of the KMS instance.
-If the access environment and the KMS instance are in the same VPC, the value of kmsEndpoint is the VPC endpoint of the instance.
-If you access the KMS instance over the Internet, the value of kmsEndpoint is the public endpoint or VPC endpoint of the public gateway.
+The kmsEndpoint parameter specifies the endpoint of the KMS instance.
+If the application and the KMS instance are in the same VPC, set this parameter to the VPC endpoint of the instance.
+If you access the KMS instance over the Internet, set this parameter to the public endpoint or the VPC endpoint of the public gateway.
 For more information about how to obtain the endpoint, see How do I obtain the endpoint of a KMS instance?

-If you use an AccessKey pair as a credential to access the KMS instance, replace the following configuration:
+If you use an AccessKey pair for authentication, replace the following configuration:

 properties.put("ramRoleName", "{ramRoleName}");